TaraHelberg/Coffee-Boutique/README.md

 Custom Error Pages have been created to give the User / Shopper more information and help redirect them when an should an Error occur.
 These pages are provided with Redirect Buttons to appropriate areas of the App.

-403 Error page shown as an Example of what the Error pages present to the User / Author.
+404 Error page shown as an Example of what the Error pages.

 <details><summary>Error Page Example Imagery</summary>